AlSi10Mg Powder

 Refer SDS and local regulations for complete guidelines.

-With proper precautions and PPE, AlSi50 powder can be safely handled.
+With proper precautions and PPE, AlSi10 powder can be safely handled during storage, processing and operation.

-To ensure quality specifications are met, AlSi50 powder should undergo:
+To ensure quality requirements are met, AlSi10 powder should be tested for:

 | Parameter | Method | Specification |